greg-js/arch-wiki-md-repo/wiki/_content/english/QEMU.md

 #### Network sharing between physical device and a Tap device through iptables

-Bridged networking works fine between a wired interface (Eg. eth0), and it's easy to setup.
+Bridged networking works fine between a wired interface (Eg. eth0), and it is easy to setup.
 However if the host gets connected to the network through a wireless device, then bridging is not possible.

 See [Network bridge#Wireless interface on a bridge](/index.php/Network_bridge#Wireless_interface_on_a_bridge "Network bridge") as a reference.